The inverse problem of convex polygon coordinates: Introduction

-We begin our comparisons of different coordinate systems in Section~\ref{S:WchsGibs} with Gibbs and Wachspress coordinates.
-In \S\ref{SS:WaGiCncd}, Theorem~\ref{T:WaGiSmSi} shows that these coordinates agree on \emph{semisimplices}, polytopes which decompose as direct products of simplices when construed as barycentric algebras.
-On the other hand, in \S\ref{SS:WxNeqGbs}, we introduce a quadrilateral in Example~\ref{X:WxNeqGbs} where the Gibbs and Wachspress coordinates may differ.
+Section~\ref{S:WchsGibs} presents a comparison of Gibbs and Wachspress coordinates.
+Theorem~\ref{T:WaGiSmSi} shows that they agree on \emph{semisimplices} --- polytopes which decompose as direct products of simplices when construed as barycentric algebras.
+On the other hand, Example~\ref{X:WxNeqGbs} exhibits a quadrilateral where the Gibbs and Wachspress coordinates may differ.
 For a given $n$-gon $\Pi$ in the plane, the (\emph{G$-$W}) \emph{discrepancy field} is introduced in Definition~\ref{D:GWdscrpFld} as an $(n-1)$-dimensional vector field over $\Pi$ whose $i$-th coordinate, for $1\le i<n$, measures the difference between the $i$-th Gibbs coordinate and the $i$-th Wachspress coordinate.
 Proposition~\ref{P:GWdscrpFld} shows that the discrepancy vectors lie in a vector space of dimension $n-3$.
 Thus for quadrilaterals, the comparison between the Gibbs and Wachspress coordinates is adequately captured by the norm of the discrepancy vector, displayed as a contour plot in Figure~\ref{F:QrCrtGbs} for the quadrilateral of Example~\ref{X:WxNeqGbs}.
 The Gibbs and Wachspress coordinates agree on the boundary of the quadrilateral.
 They also agree on the \emph{equator}, an algebraic curve connecting two opposite vertices, whose equation is presented in Theorem~\ref{T:EqtrEqun}.

-Section~\ref{S:CoSyPoly} introduces our general framework for the study of barycentric coordinate systems on a given convex polytope $\Pi$, founded on the theory of barycentric algebras and a bra-ket notation \eqref{E:brac-ket} inspired by Dirac's notation for function application in quantum mechanics.
-Definition~\ref{D:PolCoSys} presents the formal specification of a coordinate system.
-The indicator or characteristic function of a subset $X$ of $\Pi$ is written as $\mathds 1_X$, while the identity function on $\Pi$ is written as $1_\Pi$.
-The bra-ket notation helps to clarify the distinction between the ``partition of unity'' property \eqref{E:BraketP1} as a partition of $\mathds 1_\Pi$ and the ``linear precision'' property \eqref{E:LinPrcsn} as a partition of $1_\Pi$.

-Use of barycentric algebra shows that, in our context, the partition of unity property is actually a consequence of the linear precision property that does not need to be specified separately (Remark~\ref{R:PolCoSys}).
-Theorem~\ref{T:PolCoSys} shows that the set $K_\Pi$ of coordinate systems on a convex polytope $\Pi$ itself carries the structure of a convex set.
-Finally, \S\ref{SS:LMdscrpFld} combines our themes (A) and (C), extending the comparison of Gibbs and Wachspress coordinates conducted in \S\ref{SS:GWdiscrp} to a general comparison of coordinate systems on polygons.